tormenta/em-syslog/README.md

 Upgrading 0.0.1 -> 0.0.2
 =========
+API Change
-API Change: You most supply a config hash over straight arugments on logger creation Resource pattern has been updated see "Usage"
+You most supply a config hash or nothing arugments on logger creation Resource pattern has been updated see "Usage"
-All other sugar is just he same, but backend locks has been changed around.
+All other sugar is the same as before, but backend class struct changed around a bit.

 Usage
 =========